Charlotte Selver: Biography

 In the 1920s, Charlotte Selver encountered Elsa Gindler in Berlin, who together with the students in her courses, researched how the natural gifts of people could be developed, even at an adult age.
 Up until she emigrated to New York in 1938, she studied with Elsa Gindler and the music teacher, Heinrich Jacoby, and she reestablished contact with them in the 1950s.

 In 1971, the "Sensory Awareness Foundation" was brought into being.
 Its goal is to preserve and document Charlotte Selver's life work.
 In 1995, the "California Institute of Integral Studies" in San Francisco awarded her an honorary doctorate.

 Charlotte Selver died on August 22, 2003, at her home in Muir Beach, California, among her closest friends and students at the age of 102.

 Sensory Awareness

 Sensory Awareness has its origin in the work of the gymnastics and exercise teacher, Elsa Gindler (1885–1961), and the Swiss music teacher, Heinrich Jacoby (1889–1964).
 They never gave their 'work' a formal name.
 The fundamental objective of the Jacoby/Gindler approach is the development of the person (integral unfolding as development and growth to meaningful being).
 Charlotte Selver was Gindler's student in Berlin before she emigrated to the United States in 1938 and she introduced this work under the name of Sensory Awareness.

-Influences on dance therapy and psychotherapy
+Influences on bodywork and psychotherapy

 Charlotte Selver touched and encouraged thousands of people in the USA, Mexico and Europe in her 80 years of work, among them influential personalities, such as: